European youth co-operation and recent proposals for structural change

 - Parliamentary Assembly

-1. The Assembly recognises young people as the future of Europe and a positive force for present change.
-The Council of Europe should therefore consider them as a priority target for, and partners in, its activities.
+1. The Assembly recognises young people as the future of Europe and as a positive force for present change.
+It therefore considers them as a priority target for, and partners in, its activities.

-3. The Assembly acknowledges the major role played by youth organisations in the opening up of central and eastern Europe, and in the promotion of the ideals of the Council of Europe, in particular in the Campaign against Racism, Anti-Semitism, Xenophobia and Intolerance, and recalls the importance of their present involvement in the Euro-Mediterranean youth dialogue.
+2. It acknowledges the major role played by youth organisations in the opening up of central and eastern Europe, and in the promotion of the ideals of the Council of Europe, in particular in the campaign against racism, anti-Semitism, xenophobia and intolerance and recalls the importance of their present involvement in the Euro-Mediterranean youth dialogue.